New freelancers accept clients on a first come first serve basis but here are 10 types of clients freelancers should always avoid

 Some may argue it is for the experienced freelancers to pick and choose, but it isn’t true.
 Taking up everything and anything is thrown can mean one can’t choose the right freelancing niche or opt to work in a specific technology.

-So freelancers shouldn’t let the clients drift them from what they want to be doing but in the midst of such drift, there will always be clients whom one should always say a “no” no matter what.
+So freelancers shouldn’t let the clients drift them from what they want to be doing.
+Moreover, in such drift, there are clients whom one should always say a “no” no matter what.

 Here are some of those types of clients:

 Some clients are rigid with what they want and how they want without actually knowing if it is the right thing to do.

 Often such clients are better avoided.
 The reason being even if you do good for them, they aren’t ready to accept it.

 Let me share an example.

 One of my clients wanted to launch a XenForo forum after he had created hundreds of forums and sub-forums, which he thought were a must.
 He hired me to create a script to create forums by uploading a CSV file.
 I insisted it isn’t a critical aspect to launch a forum because once you have the users, you can always move the threads to a different forum or a sub-forum.
 He insisted on getting the script done.

 I did what he wanted and was happy with it.
 The forum was launched as planned, but the irony is, the forum is dead now.